 2. In the stock pot add butter and oil together.
 When that heats up add onion, garlic and ginger with 1/4th tsp salt and cook it on medium heat.

-3. When the onions change color add a roma tomato, chillie powder and cook with the onions, then add peas after the tomato is cooked a little.
+3. When the onions change color add a roma tomato, peas, chillie powder and cook with the onions, then add peas after the tomato is cooked a little.
 Add 1/4 cup creme fraiche and mix it well with the veggie mix.
 It will generate a lot of liquid.
 Cook until all the liquid disappears.

 4. Add the water from the soaked rice and bring it to a boil.
 Then add the rice and mix well.Add 1/2 tsp of lime juice and allow the rice to cook until all the water is almost absorbed.